I'm an Ipswich (Springfield) based writer, researcher, podcast host

-I'm interested in the reading and writing about the complexities of the human experience.
+I write a lot for work, however I hesitate to call myself a writer because I wear a lot of hats, and who needs to pen themselves in?
+I am interested in reading and writing about the complexities of the human experience.
 I'm in love with the frailties and failings of us all, that highlight our vulnerability and join us together in one, big, melting pot of captivating, fleshy mush.

 I have also written feature and news articles for a variety of publications both in Australia and internationally, designed and created websites and delivered workshops about constructing identity after adoption, writing memoir, finding language to circle trauma and overcoming obstacles to achieve success.

 I have a Doctor of Creative Arts (Creative Writing) USC, Master of Public Relations USQ and a Bachelor of Arts (Journ, Writing) Monash.
-I have served as a member of the management committee for the Queensland Writers Centre and serve on the management committee of Jigsaw Queensland Inc. (Post Adoption Resource Centre).
+I have served as a member of the management committee for the Queensland Writers Centre and serve as President of Jigsaw Queensland Inc. (Post Adoption Resource Centre).

 I began my life in Brisbane, moving several times - first to a 1200 acre grain farm at Brookstead on the Darling Downs, and then Toowoomba, Nanango...back to Brisbane and I currently live in Springfield (Ipswich).
-I've been with my high school crush for twenty-nine years and back in 2018 we celebrated the coming of age of our marriage - twenty-one years.
+I've been with my high school crush for thirty years and we've been married for twenty-three of those.
 We share our lives with our two beautiful sons and a cattle dog who hogs our bed and runs the house.